aimeos/aimeos-docs/content/frontend/jsonapi/basics.md

     });
     ```

 It combines the three expression by using the AND operator.
-In the second expression we tell the server that we want to get all items that doesn't start with "demo".
-The third expression is in this case an OR expression that specifies that "product.datestart" can be either be a null value or the start date must be after the beginning of the year 2000.
+In the first expression we tell the server that we want to get all items whose code doesn't start with "demo-s".
+The second expression is in this case an OR expression that specifies that "product.datestart" can be either be a null value or the start date must be after the beginning of the year 2000.

 !!! warning
     Don't forget to [nest the parameters](index.md#nested-parameters) if a prefix is sent in the meta data!